PointMapPolicy: Structured Point Cloud Processing for Multi-Modal Imitation Learning: Simulation Experiments

 \section{Simulation Experiments}

 We conduct experiments on two simulation benchmarks RoboCasa \citep{nasiriany2024robocasa} and CALVIN \citep{mees2022calvin}.
-We aim to answer the following questions: \textbf{Q1)} How does \acrlong{pmp} compare to state-of-the-art 2D and 3D imitation learning policies? \textbf{Q2)} How do the fusion methods perform compared to other modalities? \textbf{Q3)} Can current vision encoders effectively extract the geometric and semantic information from point maps required for robust decision-making?
+We aim to answer the following questions: \textbf{Q1)} How does \acrlong{pmp} compare to state-of-the-art 2D and 3D imitation learning policies? \textbf{Q2)} How do the fusion methods perform compared to other modalities? \textbf{Q3)} How does point map representation compare to other point cloud processing methods? \textbf{Q4)} Can current vision encoders effectively extract the geometric and semantic information from point maps required for robust decision-making?

 \textbf{RoboCasa}: The RoboCasa benchmark \cite{nasiriany2024robocasa} is a large-scale simulation framework designed to evaluate \gls{il} agents across a wide range of household manipulation tasks.
 Built on a physically realistic environment with rich visual rendering, RoboCasa supports task diversity, long-horizon behaviors, and fine-grained physical interactions, making it a compelling testbed for assessing both generalization and behavior diversity in policy learning.
 We use the RoboCasa benchmark to assess whether our proposed point map representation can enable effective learning and generalization across manipulation tasks of increasing complexity, object count, and behavioral variation.